Composers FORUM

 Dates: June 26 - July 10

-A major highlight of this festival is our participants having their music performed by world class contemporary performers such as PHACE, Irvine Arditti, icarus Quartet, and loadbang.
+A major highlight of this festival is our participants having their music performed by world class contemporary performers and ensembles such as PHACE, Irvine Arditti, Mivos Quartet, Transient Canvas, and Ensemble Dal Niente.

 Composition students will take private composition lessons with Viennese and international composers and attend lectures/masterclasses on contemporary music and advanced theory topics.

-Amongst the guest faculty, prominent composers such as Lei Liang, Pierluigi Billone, Beat Furrer, Oliver Weber, Ulrich Drechsler, Reinhard Fuchs, Clemens Gadenstätter, and other visiting guests will join the festival.
+Amongst the guest faculty, prominent composers such as Anthony Green, Pierluigi Billone, Alexandra Karastoyanova-Hermentin, Oliver Weber, Ulrich Drechsler, Reinhard Fuchs, Clemens Gadenstätter, and other visiting guests will join the festival.

-Participants will be given a choice amongst our three guest ensembles, who will perform one piece.
-The instrumentation icarus Quartet consists of two pianists and two percussionists.
-PHACE, a professional contemporary music ensemble residing in Vienna, offers any combination of instruments including: flute, clarinet, piano, percussion, violin, viola, cello, and double bass.
+Participants will be given a choice amongst our four guest ensembles, who will perform one piece.
+PHACE ensemble, a professional contemporary music ensemble residing in Vienna, offers any combination of instruments including: flute, clarinet, piano, percussion, violin, viola, cello, and double bass; Mivos Quartet consists of a regular string quartet; Transient Canvas is a marimba/bass clarinet duo; and Ensemble Dal Niente is sending two of their performers (guitar and soprano) to Vienna this year.
 All ensembles will perform the new pieces at the VSMF: Contemporary Music Concerts.

 Students will also work with Irvine Arditti, from the Arditti Quartet, who will workshop and record selected student pieces for solo violin or string quartet.